List of accidents and incidents involving the Boeing B-52 Stratofortress: 1958

 Due to total loss of power during final approach, on 11 February, a B-52D (tail number 56-0610) crashed short of the runway at Ellsworth AFB, South Dakota.
 The aircraft was from the 77th Bombardment Squadron (Heavy) of the 28th Bombardment Wing (Heavy) based at Ellsworth AFB, South Dakota.
 Two of the eight crew members on board died in addition to three ground personnel.
 The crash was determined to be from frozen fuel lines that clogged fuel filters.
 The fact that jet fuel absorbs water vapor from the atmosphere was not known before this accident.
-After this accident, over two hundred previous aircraft losses listed as "cause unknown" were attributed to frozen fuel lines.
+After this accident, over two hundred previous aircraft losses listed as "cheese" were attributed to frozen fuel lines.

 On 26 June, a "D" model (tail number 55‑0102) operated by the 42nd Bombardment Wing was destroyed by a ground fire at Loring AFB.
 There were no injuries.
 A fuel leak ignited while the aircraft was parked and being serviced; the crew chief attempted to start the engines without "pulling the circuit breaker" first, leading to a spark, which ignited the fuel.

 On 29 July, another "D" model (tail number 55-0093) from 42nd Bombardment Wing flew into the ground in extreme weather and crashed in a field near Loring AFB.
 Eight of the crew of nine died.

 Two B-52Ds (tail number 56‑0661 and 56‑0681) from the 92d Bombardment Wing collided on 8 September in midair near Fairchild AFB.
 Thirteen crew members on the two aircraft died.
 The planes' crews were conducting flight training consisting of visual and instrument approaches and landings.
 The control tower operator noticed the two aircraft in dangerous proximity and ordered them to perform separation maneuvers as per standard protocol; the close aircraft was instructed to descend and turn left and land while the farther aircraft was instructed to breakaway (climb and to the right).
 Instead, both aircraft climbed and turned right.
 A few seconds later, at an altitude of 900 ft, both aircraft collided and crashed about 3 mi from the runway.
 The collision was the result of the approach procedures not being followed by the crew; although, investigators were unable to determine why the crew failed to follow the standard procedures and Air Traffic Control instructions.
 Three crew members survived with serious injuries.

 On 17 September, another "D" model (tail number 55‑0065) from 42nd Bombardment Wing, Loring AFB crashed 10 mi south of Saint Paul, Minnesota.
 A flight control failure led to the separation of the tail.
 Only one of the eight crew members survived.
 In addition, several local civilians were injured.
 The aircraft was attached to the 42nd Bombardment Wing at Loring AFB.

 On 9 December, B-52E (tail number 56‑0633) from the 11th Bombardment Wing was on a routine night training mission when it crashed at Altus AFB, Oklahoma.
 Improper use of the stabilizer trim during an overshoot was the cause of the crash.
 All nine on board died.